ADGEfficiency/energy-py-linear/docs/docs/assets/renewable-generator.md

-# Renewable Generator

-Dispatch an renewable generator operating in wholesale price arbitrage using `epl.RenewableGenerator`.

-This asset type is suitable for modelling either wind or solar generators.
+The `epl.RenewableGenerator` asset is suitable for modelling wind or solar generation.

+## Use

 ```python
 import energypylinear as epl